mbodm/cdis/README.md

 - Means: I achieve my primary goal by both above options (_self-contained_ NET8, or _framework_dependent_ NET48)
 - In code there is also zero use of anything special (specific to NET8 or C#12)
 - I still have the best publish/deployment features (since NET48 also can use SSPF)

+The binary size battle is, of course, easy to win for NET48, since it's _framework_dependent_ in general.
+Which means all the used .NET functionalities (libraries) will exist outside of the binary, in the separate installed runtime.
+Whereas for _self-contained_ all the used functionalities are compiled into the binary itself.
+Which results, of course, in a bigger binary.

 My result was: "_Hmm, when it completely doesn't matter anyway, why not just stick with the smaller binary size, when i have no other real benefit at all?_"